 We take seriously any allegations of discrimination against staff members and have the appropriate measures in place to record and deal with any incidents of discrimination that may occur.
-All allegations are directed to the Head teacher for further action.
+All allegations are directed to the Head teacher for further action or chair of governors if the allegation involves the head.
 We can then complete incident reports and return these to the Local Authority each month.